70ziko/NEST/README.md

 - Efficient tiling system for large image handling
 - Read and write operations for .nest files
 - Sample data generation for testing purposes
-- Written in Go with a focus on SOLID principles and object-oriented design

 ## Installation